Xanax. Valium. Klonopin. Halcion. These are just some of the names for benzodiazepines, otherwise known as benzos.

 How to Beat a Urine Test for Benzos

-The first step to beating a urine drug test is to stop taking benzos with immediate effect.
+The first step to beating a urine test is to stop taking benzos with immediate effect.
 Withdrawal can be unpleasant, though, and it will likely come with side effects like drowsiness, confusion, weakness, headaches, and panic attacks, among other things.

 If you are going to detox, it is essential to allow your body a fighting chance to rest and recover.
-It is never easy to let go of a drug dependency, especially after an extended period of use.
-Cleansing your system is the best way to pass the urine drug test, though, and minimizing your chemical dependency is the only way to get there.
+It is never easy to let go of drug dependency, especially after an extended period of use.
+Cleansing your system is the best way to pass the urine test, though, and minimizing your chemical dependency is the only way to get there.

 Detoxing is best combined with a healthy diet and exercise.
 Taking the time to sweat it out every day leading up to the test can boost your metabolism and improve the rate at which your body processes the benzos.
 Similarly, switching to a low-sodium, sugar-free, and non-fatty diet will provide less storage room for benzos to linger.

 Finally, if you find yourself in a tight spot with nowhere to turn, you can always use synthetic urine.